goodguyry/postcss-tidy-columns/README.md

 1. Define the small-screen grid in the root object.
 2. Define breakpoints at which the grid spec changes, and any configuration options that will change.

 Each breakpoint configuration object must contain a `breakpoint` (singular) property defining the `min-width` breakpoint at which the configuration becomes active.
-There is no CSS syntax for this config option.
+There is no CSS syntax for this configuration option.

-The root configuration will cascade through the breakpoints, with each breakpoint's config overriding any changed options.
-Each breakpoint config will also cascade through to the next larger breakpoint config.
+The root configuration will merge into the breakpoint configurations, with each breakpoint's configuration overriding any changed options.
+Each breakpoint configuration will also cascade through to the next larger breakpoint configuration.

 Which means, given the following options...